antonsamper/AngularJS/useragent/README.md

 ```

 ## FAQ
-** Which element is the 'bootstrap' element?** The bootstrap element is the HTML element where you initiate you AngularJS application by adding the `ng-app="…"` attribute.
+** Which element is the 'bootstrap' element?** The bootstrap element is the HTML element where you initiate your AngularJS application by adding the `ng-app="…"` attribute.
 More often than not, this will be the `<html>` element but not in every case.